‘I’m going to buy everything’: Lockdown is shelved for Ikea fans

 Only a handful of shoppers in main queue follow official advice to wear face coverings

 “Good morning.
-We are delighted to welcome you back to Ikea, ” said the voice crackling out of the public address system as hundreds of people stood in the gloom of the flat pack giant’s vast car park and waited for the doors to open for the first time in almost three months.
+We are delighted to welcome you back to Ikea, ” said the voice crackling out of the public address system as hundreds of people stood in the gloom of Ikea’s vast car park in Ballymun and waited for the doors to open for the first time in almost three months.

 The woman standing at the top of one of the two long queues being carefully marshalled by Ikea staff had arrived at 5.40am.
-She’d been on her feet for more than four hours by that point and was wearily aware that she would have to wait at least 90 further minutes before being allowed in.
+She’d been on her feet for more than four hours by that point and was wearily aware that she would have to wait at least 90 further minutes before being allowed in to the north Dublin shop.

 While the store’s opening time was set at 10.30am, the first hour was reserved for the “elderly and vulnerable”.
 Most of those in that queue wore facemasks while only a handful in the other queue had followed official advice to cover their mouths and noses when shopping.